 Born out of this recognition that our communities face extraordinary growth and a crisis of inequity, the Rise Together collaborative is raising $25 million in grants and donations.
 These funds will help build seven projects, including the senior LGBTQ housing & community center.
 Taken together, these projects will result in over 400 new affordable homes alongside space for human services, health care, community, and affordable retail for local business – all while leveraging the power of partnership to build capacity in each organization and neighborhood.

-For updates on future project developments, sign up for our e-newsletter here.
+For updates on future project developments by Capitol Hill Housing, sign up for our e-newsletter here.

 About Station House A transit-oriented development in the heart of Seattle’s Capitol Hill Neighborhood

 Station House features 110 affordable apartments co-located with the Capitol Hill Light Rail Station in the heart of the Capitol Hill neighborhood of Seattle.
 It is anticipated to open in March 2020.

 If you are interested in applying for an apartment at Station House, we recommend you carefully review the information on this page before filling out the form.
 Apartments are available to move in starting March 2020 and no later than June 2020.
 If you are in search of housing before March 2020 or after June 2020, please see our apartment openings available from our current portfolio.

 Applicants are eligible based on their gross household income and number of people in the household.
 The chart below shows the maximum allowable income for different sized families for a studio, one-, two-, and three-bedroom.
 See thechart in our flyer for detailed info on the income limits per household, number of apartments available, and rent ranges.
 See FAQ below for more information.

 Starting at9:00 AM on January 7, 2020, the online form was available for a week.